UNSW-Data-Soc/unsw-data-soc.github.io/_publications/careers-guide.md

     Data Science can be difficult to navigate career-wise.
 With so many options, it's easy to get swept away in a tide of information.
     <br><br>
-    That's why DataSoc's collated everything you need to get off the ground in our trusty Carers Guide!
+    That's why DataSoc's collated everything you need to get off the ground in our trusty Careers Guide!
     We've got useful rundowns of the data industry landscape,  practical tips on job searching, as well as insider info from sponsors and students alike.
     <br><br>
     If you're looking for a place to start, some extra information, and some guidance